 Although workers’ compensation insurance for self-employed individuals is not often required by law, having coverage can give you peace of mind.
 Not only do you get financial protection, it can also improve your business’s credibility.
-Learn more about workers’ compensation insurance for self-employed individuals, why it can help, how to get it and more before purchasing a policy.

-Is Workers’ Compensation Insurance Required for the Self-Employed?
+Workers’ Compensation Insurance Requirements for the Self-Employed

 Regulations on workers’ compensation insurance vary from state to state.
 Typically, if you are self-employed and have no employees, you’re exempt from getting workers’ compensation.

-Workers’ Comp Requirements for Independent Contractors
+Workers’ Compensation Requirements for Independent Contractors

 Independent contractors are considered self-employed individuals who offer services to businesses or individuals.
 However, while all independent contractors are self-employed, not all self-employed individuals can be considered independent contractors.